pieter-van-prooijen/kondoq/README.md

   the moment to initialize sqlite correctly.
 Perhaps sqlite/xerial needs a different approach to keep the connection open between different jdbc calls.

+- Try duckdb as an alternative to sqlite, more query oriented.
+Does it support cascading foreign key constraints?

 - clojure style guide compliance, consistent naming of "fetch-", "search-" etc. (server done, do client next)
 - more tests
 - split in read/write databases (sqlite: file:bla.sqlite?mode=ro ) for later move to single writer with multiple